Erasmus Study Stays

 In order for the Financial Agreement to be signed and the grant paid out, the following documents must be submitted:

-Students receive one original of the Financial Agreement, and also an Erasmus Nomination Letter in English or German for the officials (immigration police) abroad.
+Students receive one original of the Financial Agreement, and also an Erasmus Nomination Letter in English for the officials (immigration police) abroad.
 According to EU regulations students are obliged to register with the immigration police in the place where they are going to study within 30 days of their arrival.

 Details of the amount of the grant and how it will be paid: